 Q. How long will my court case take?

-A. That depends on several things.
-If you are getting divorced, even if you have agreed on all issues, you must wait at least 6 months after living separate and apart before you can have a final hearing.
+A. When you are getting divorced – even if you have agreed on all issues – you must wait at least six months after living “separate and apart” before you can have a final hearing.

-If you have minor children, the court will not schedule a final custody hearing until at least 6 months after the case was filed.
+If you have minor children, the court will not schedule a final custody hearing until at least six months after the divorce case was filed.

 Q. How do I file for other reasons or “grounds” for divorce?

-A. Most divorces in Vermont are granted on the grounds that the parties have lived separate and apart for 6 consecutive months and are not likely to get back together.
+A. Most divorces in Vermont are granted on the grounds that the parties have lived separate and apart for six consecutive months and are not likely to get back together.

-While Vermont law includes 6 other grounds for divorce, the forms are not set up to let you file a divorce on those grounds.
-If you decide you want to file for other reasons than that you have been separate and apart for 6 months and won't be getting back together, then you should consult a lawyer.
-If you list a reason for divorce and do not prove it, the judge may not grant the divorce.
+While Vermont law includes six other reasons for divorce, the forms are not set up to let you file a divorce on those grounds.
+If you decide you want to file for a reason other than that you have been separate and apart for six months and won’t be getting back together, then you should consult a lawyer.
+If you list a reason for divorce on your forms and do not prove it, the judge may not grant the divorce.